Suprema of L\'{e}vy processes: Suprema of symmetric L e vy processes

-We remark that when $V$ is a concave function on $(0, \infty)$ (for example, when $\psi$ is a complete Bernstein function, see below), then clearly $V(x) \le \max(1, x/a) V(a)$, so that the lower bound in Theorem~\ref{th:vest} holds with constant $2/5$ instead of $1/5$.
+We remark that when $V$ is a concave function on $(0, \infty)$ (e.g., when $\psi$ is a complete Bernstein function, see below), then clearly $V(x) \le\max(1, x/a) V(a)$, so that the lower bound in Theorem~\ref {thvest} holds with constant $2/5$ instead of~$1/5$.

-If $\psi(\xi)$ is a complete Bernstein function (CBF, see~\eqref{eq:cbf}), then $\psi^\dagger(\xi)$ and $\xi / \psi^\dagger(\xi)$ are CBFs, and hence $1 / \psi^\dagger(\xi)$ is a Stieltjes function (see~\eqref{eq:stieltjes}).
-Therefore, $V'(x)$ is a completely monotone function on $(0, \infty)$, and $V(x)$ is a Bernstein function (see~\cite{bib:ssv10} for the relation between completely monotone, Bernstein, complete Bernstein and Stieltjes functions).
+If $\psi(\xi)$ is a complete Bernstein function [CBF, see~\eqref {eqcbf}], then $\psi^\dagger(\xi)$ and $\xi/ \psi^\dagger(\xi)$ are CBFs, and hence $1 / \psi^\dagger(\xi)$ is a Stieltjes function; see~\eqref{eqstieltjes}.
+Therefore, $V'(x)$ is a completely monotone function on $(0, \infty)$, and $V(x)$ is a Bernstein function; see~\cite{bibssv10} for the relation between completely monotone, Bernstein, complete Bernstein and Stieltjes functions.
 More precisely, we have the following result.